-A study points out the fact that an overwhelming majority of people, nearly 90% trust online reviews as much as they trust a recommendation that a friend would have suggested.
-A testimonial is a real true feedback from someone who’s considering the same things that the visitor is considering.
+A study points out that an overwhelming majority of people, nearly 90%, trust online reviews as much as they trust a recommendation that a friend would have suggested.
+Therefore, a testimonial is a true feedback from someone considering the same things the visitor is considering.

 Testimonials build empathy and increase trust.
-A report from Survey Monkey states that 73% of adults trust content that’s backed by some kind of data/research.
+A report from Survey Monkey states that 73% of adults trust content backed by some data/research.
 They need authenticity.

-Testimonials also serve as proof and authenticate whatever it is you say you’re good at.
+Testimonials also prove and authenticate whatever you say you’re good at.

 Testimonials substantiate claims

 Whatever you’re claiming that your product does is substantiated through testimonials.
-If you’re saying your product blocks sweat and makes life easy a testimonial of someone who experienced relief from excessive sweating after using the product is better than anything you can do to substantiate your claim.
+For example, suppose you’re saying your product blocks sweat and makes life easy.
+In that case, a testimonial of someone who experienced relief from excessive sweating after using the product is better than anything you can do to substantiate your claim.